| | Vol. 17 No. 9

 Mostly 'A' students are accepted, although some 'B +' students

+were admitted."
 What trends did she note?
 "We had to reduce the size

 of the freshman class.
 Also, applications for financial aid have